 The market price for our common stock, and the market price of stock of other companies operating in the hospitality industry, has been highly volatile.
-For example, during the year ended December 31, 2021, the trading price of our common stock ranged between a low sales price of \$57.34 and a high sales price of \$90.18.
-The market price of our common stock may continue to fluctuate depending upon many factors, some of which may be beyond our control, including the effects of ongoing COVID-19 on our operations and financial performance, our ability to achieve growth and performance objectives, the success or failure of our business strategy, general economic conditions, our quarterly or annual earnings and those of other companies in our industry, changes in financial estimates and recommendations by securities analysts, changes in laws and regulations, political instability, increased competition and changes affecting the travel industry and other events impacting our business.
+For example, during the year ended December 31, 2022, the trading price of our common stock ranged between a low sales price of \$58.81 and a high sales price of \$93.86.
+The market price of our common stock may continue to fluctuate depending upon many factors, some of which may be beyond our control, including the effects of the COVID-19 pandemic, our ability to achieve growth and performance objectives, the success or failure of our business strategy, general economic conditions, our quarterly or annual earnings and those of other companies in our industry, changes in financial estimates and recommendations by securities analysts, changes in laws and regulations, political instability, increased competition and changes affecting the travel industry and other events impacting our business.
 The stock market in general has experienced volatility that has often been unrelated to the operating performance of a particular company.
 These market fluctuations may adversely affect the trading price of our common stock.